 After a time, you might begin to think that he is suffering from a multiple personality disorder!
-Some know him as the "dance guy", understandably so since his work with BKS (he's the K part) earned him three Juno nominations, one Juno award, four Top10 hits, a MuchMusic Video Award, and resulted in sales of over three million records.
-"There was a four year period where projects that I worked on were nominated eight times" Kavanagh said.
+Some know him as the “dance guy”, understandably so since his work with BKS (he’s the K part) earned him three Juno nominations, one Juno award, four Top10 hits, a MuchMusic Video Award, and resulted in sales of over three million records.
 Others would argue that he is a world-class multi-instrumentalist who has worked with such music greats as David Foster, Aretha Franklin, Emmylou Harris and Linda Ronstadt.

 No matter what the project, Greg Kavanagh brings with him a wealth of knowledge and practical experience gleaned from over 25 years of working in the industry.
 At age 16 he was studying guitar and piano; playing with rock and R&B bands and making the rounds of the Halifax club circuit.
 Within a couple of years he moved to L.A. where he studied guitar with the world-renowned Lee Ritenour before eventually moving to Detroit.
 Once in Detroit, he immersed himself in the vibrant R&B scene and joined some heavyweight players who were forming a back-up band for Aretha Franklin.